 Tuition Assistance.
 The Director of the Clinical Psychology Program awards tuition stipends of varying amounts, as resources permit, to students who have financial need and who do not have tuition funding.
-Most recently, tuition assistance has been provided to cover student tuition during the internship year.

 Conference Attendance Grants.
 Several sources of funding for conference attendance are available to graduate students, including funding from the Graduate Student Association as well as the President's Office and the PCC.